Last updated on January 18th, 2023 at 05:10 pm

 I’m definitely not recommending tossing your beardie in a pool.
 In fact, when I have seen them swim, they are always making a mad dash to the edge so they can get out.
 They are never taking a leisurely backstroke, doing laps, or enjoying the day!

-26. Their heads funnel water to their mouths
+26. Their heads funnel water into their mouths

 Speaking of water, beardies need to stay hydrated.
 They can get this in several ways, and one of them is by collecting water on their heads.

-Misting your beardie may be a daily practice for you.
+Misting your beardie may be a daily practice for you (we use this mister and love it!).
 It’s one of the recommended ways to provide water to your beardie.
 It’s not that the misted water absorbs into them, but more that it collects on them where they can get to it.

 More specifically, the water that collects on their head will follow the natural contours of their head and funnel right to their mouths.
 When we mist our beardie, it’s not unusual to see her licking the water droplets off her nose.